yousefissa/Final-Invite/ReadMe.md

 Move the PhantomJS to the path folder and simply run the bot.
 It will let you know when accounts have been registered.
 Check your queue status on getfinal.com

 ## Please note that after awhile, referrals no longer bump you up in rank and you will simply need to wait.

+## Remember to change the referral link to your link!